joetache4/homophones/README.md

 ## TODO
 - Filter out words that violate rules under "Excluded words" section.
 Particularly, jargon and obsolete words.
-- Throw out currencies like *réis* and *birr*?
-Maybe add "foreign words" to blacklist.
+- Throw out currency names like *réis* and *birr*?
+Maybe add "foreign words" to blacklist, if they're not already banned for not being English.
 - Allow single letters?
 Are they considered "words"?